 Choosing a nursing home can be an emotional and difficult decision.
 For Sarah Monthany the choice was made simple by touring and her observing an exhilarating St. John’s activity, “Now We Drum.”
-“Throughout the chords of my life I have always heard different genres of music that played upon the strings of my heart, mind, soul, and spirit,” states Sarah.
+“Throughout the chords of my life I have always heard different genres of music that played upon the strings of my heart, mind, soul, and spirit,” says Sarah.
 She believes the melodic notes encourage her that life is worth living and pursuing creative outlets.
 Her first few steps into St. John’s were accompanied by the songs of “Now We Drum,” vibrating the atmosphere- and the rest was history!

 If you find yourself near the auditorium at St. John’s Home on a Friday afternoon, chances are you too will hear the undeniable sounds of hand drums, specifically djembes and congas.
 Our residents lead the show with an array of other instruments ranging from tambourines and shakers to wooden blocks and bells.